Shiven-saini/Shiven-saini/README.md

 # 👋 Hi, I'm Shiven Saini

-🚀 **Robotics Enthusiast | GPU & AI Engg. | Android Developer**
+🚀 **Robotics Enthusiast | GPU & AI Engg.**

 ---

 ## 💼 About Me

-I'm a passionate Android Developer with a strong foundation in computer science, robotics, and modern GPU programming.
-I thrive on building robust mobile apps, experimenting with cutting-edge AI, and engineering smart robotics solutions.
+I'm a passionate Cross-Domain Engineer with a strong foundation in computer science, robotics, and modern GPU programming.
+I thrive on combining my cross-domain expertise in a novel manner, experimenting with cutting-edge AI, and engineering smart robotics solutions.
 My toolkit includes C++, C, Python, Kotlin, Dart (Flutter), and Linux, and I'm always eager to learn more.

 ---